TouchDesigner: MAT

 Materials are used as a part of the 3D rendering pipeline in TouchDesigner.
 Several standard material types exist, as well as materials that support importing custom vertex and pixel shaders.

 DAT

-Data operators are used to hold text, tables, text-encoded data (XML, JSON), and scripts.
+Data operators are used to hold text, tables, text-encoded data (XML, JSON), and scripts primarily for Python programming or GLSL shaders.
 These operators are also sometimes used to store readme documents and other code comments in a given network.

+Artists

+TouchDesigner is used by a variety of artists working in the fields of generative art, audiovisual performances, and interactive media.
+Notable artists include: